-Stuttering History: if applicable.
+Stuttering History (information from parental interview): if applicable.
 For fluency evaluations, please include this as a separate section for fluency information the parent shares during the evaluation.
+For other types of reports, it gets embedded within the background.

 Non-standardized Assessment Findings: